Malikwaqas162/Terraform-IAC-Infrastructure-Assessment/README.md

-# Maybank Infrastructure Deployment using Terraform
+# Assesment Infrastructure as Code Deployment using Terraform (IAC)

 This repository contains Terraform configurations for deploying a multi-tier architecture on AWS.
 The setup includes VPC, subnets, internet gateway, NAT gateway, security groups, EC2 instances, RDS, S3, CloudFront, and a Network Load Balancer (NLB).